Juneteenth (June 19th) is the oldest nationally celebrated commemoration of the abolition of slavery in the United States.

 If we need to cancel due to inclement weather, we will communicate through email to ticket holders and on Dix Park social media.

-Restrooms: Indoor accessible restrooms are available in the newly renovated Chapel.
-Accessible port-a-johns are located at the Big Field and Flowers Field.
+- Restrooms: Indoor accessible restrooms are available in the Chapel.
+Accessible port-a-johns are located at the event area.

 Programs and events: Raleigh Parks Inclusion Services works with community members to support participation.
 To request a program modification based on the Americans with Disabilities Act (ADA), please complete and submit the Accommodation Request Form or contact Inclusion Services staff at 919-996-2147 or ParksInclusion@raleighnc.gov.